TRIM: Token Reduction and Inference Modeling for Cost-Effective Language Generation: Semantic Relevance Of Words

-For a given text $c$ (e.g. a paragraph from a corpus) and a word $w$, let $c'$ be the text $c$ with the term $t$ masked.
+For a given text $c$ (e.g. a paragraph from a corpus) and a word $w$, let $c'$ be the text $c$ with the word $w$ masked.
 We define the probability difference as:

-where $P(w_{\rm{alt}} \mid c)$ is the probability of the most probable alternative term ($w_{\rm{alt}} \neq w$) given the same context, obtained using the LM.
+where $P(w_{\rm{alt}} \mid c')$ is the probability of occurrence of the most probable alternative word ($w_{\rm{alt}} \neq w$) given the same context, obtained using the LM.
 The sorted list of function words based on this criteria is computed following Algorithm \ref{alg:inferable}.
-After computing $\Delta P$ for all function words in each corpus fragment, it computes the average for each word, and returns the list, sorted by this average.
+After computing $\Delta P$ for all function words in each corpus fragment, it computes the average for each word, and returns the input list of words sorted by this average.